Amal Clooney Speaks About ISIS At UN, Calls To Investigate Alleged Genocide

 — ABC News (@ABC) March 10, 2017

-Following reminders of damning evidence and the horrors that ISIS victims who survived, Clooney goes on and asks the obvious questions.
+Following reminding of damning evidence and the horrors that ISIS victims who survived, Clooney goes on and asks the obvious questions.

 “[I’m] going to ask [UN representatives]: Are the crimes not serious enough for you to investigate?
 Well, that can’t be it.
 This is genocide.
 Do you think there is no evidence for you to collect?
 That’s not right either.
 There are mass graves whose locations are known.
 You can start there and there’s plenty of other evidence to collect.”